abhidp/tradingview-to-metatrader5/docs/Setup.md

 # TradingView to MT5 Trade Copier (WINDOWS only)

-Automatically copy trades from TradingView to MetaTrader 5 using a proxy server.
+Automatically copy trades from TradingView to MetaTrader5 using a proxy server.
 This application has been built and tested on Windows machines only.
 It will not work on MacOS or Linux or any of Linux's Distros.